zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup-dev-environment/setup-dev-environment.md

 7. Once launched it should usually take around 5-10 minutes for the cluster to be fully provisioned and the Cluster Status should show Active.
-Go to the `msdataworkshopcluster` page and check that the Cluster Status shows Active, and note down the Cluster ID.
+Go to the `msdataworkshopcluster` page and check that the Cluster Status shows Active.
+Add the Cluster ID to your `msdataworkshop.properties` file.

   ![](images/33-click-cluster-name.png " ")